EICAR Is Just the Beginning — Test What Your AV Actually Misses

 If your firewall has SSL decryption enabled, the gateway should catch the threat file before it reaches the endpoint.
 You'll see a block page or a connection reset.
 If SSL decryption is not enabled, the gateway sees only encrypted traffic — the threat file passes through the firewall invisibly, and only the endpoint AV has a chance to catch it.

-Run each test category from machines on different network segments.
-A common finding: the security team's VLAN has full protection, but the guest Wi-Fi or a branch office subnet has no gateway scanning at all.
+Run the test from machines on different network segments.
+A common finding: the security team's VLAN has full protection (SSL inspection on, both gateway and endpoint AV catch EICAR), but the guest Wi-Fi or a branch office subnet has no gateway scanning at all (only endpoint catches it).

 What Your Results Tell You